 Fiona has generated a somewhat architectonic approach to ceramic form subsequent to her return from Africa in 2006.
 Coloured clays are layered, rolled out, stretched and scorched to create richly patterned and pitted surfaces.
-They are then at times ripped up and reassembled to create the final piece.
-The chaos of the frayed up patterns is set against a strong ordering form.
-However the textures tear it back from that tidiness.
+The rolled clay is then torn or cut and re assembled in ways that reflect the constituent parts' individual identity while suggesting a new whole.

-She moved to Norfolk and shows in Norwich and Norfolk Open Studios in June.
-She has also joined the Anglian Potters Association, http://www.anglianpotters.org.uk.
+She moved to Norfolk and shows in Norwich and Norfolk Open Studios.
+She has also joined the Anglian Potters Association, http://www.anglianpotters.org.uk. and exhibits with them.

 While living in York, 2006-2014 she was on the committee of York Open Studios, an annual event which is gaining a vibrant reputation as a show case for a great range of art practitioners:www.yorkopenstudios.co.uk/.